-Whether you call them Vegan Chocolate Cherry Cupcakes or Black Forest Cupcakes, these soft & fluffy cherry-filled cupcakes are SO delicious!
+Whether you call them Vegan Chocolate Cherry Cupcakes or vegan black forest cupcakes, these soft & fluffy cherry-filled cupcakes are SO delicious!
 They contain a homemade cherry purée that is mixed into the cupcake batter & added to the center of the cupcakes.

 This summer I am ALL about the cherry recipes.
 Just a few weeks ago I posted my new favorite Roasted Cherry Pineapple Popsicles and, since then, I can't get enough of adding cherries to desserts.
 As with that recipe, I decided to use dark sweet cherries because of their slightly sweet and slightly tart flavor.
 To bring it all together these cupcakes get topped with a vegan vanilla buttercream for the best cherry dessert!